-The Marylebone area is surprisingly poor in activities for babies and children.
-I've found that the majority of organised classes and groups for babies and toddlers do not have venues in the Marylebone area due to a lack of any suitable venues to hold classes in.
+The Marylebone area is surprisingly lacking in activities for babies and children - many of the organised classes and groups do not have venues in the Marylebone area due to a lack of any suitable venues to hold classes in.
 You have to travel out to Notting Hill, Kensington, St John's Wood and Swiss Cottage to find classes.

-For active play, there are Gymborees in Hampstead/Swiss Cottage and Kensington, plus the Seymour Leisure Centre Jungle Gym but that's about it.
+For active indoor play, there are Gymborees in Hampstead/Swiss Cottage and Kensington, plus the Seymour Leisure Centre Jungle Gym but that's about it.
+For playgrounds, try Paddington Street Gardens, Marylebone Green and Hanover Gate playgrounds in The Regent's Park; slightly further afield options include Buck Hill playground in Hyde Park, and of course the Diana Memorial Playground in Kensington Gardens.

-Please do email me with listings for other groups you may know of and I will add them.
-Alternatively look on the Marylebone Mums Facebook group where you can find lots of discussion about activities too.
+Please email email@example.com with listings for other groups you may know of and we will add them.
+Alternatively check the Marylebone Mums Facebook group where you can find lots of discussion about activities.

 In my opinion, the best and friendliest group for babies who are not walking yet.